c-vandenberg/gromacs-tutorials/official-tutorial/md-intro-tutorial/1fjs-protein/molecular-dynamics/README.md

    * ![atom_summation](https://latex.codecogs.com/svg.latex?%5Ccolor%7Bwhite%7D%20%5Csum_%7Bi%3D1%7D%5EN) is the summation of all atoms/particles in the system
    * ![atom_mass](https://latex.codecogs.com/svg.latex?%5Ccolor%7Bwhite%7D%20m_i) is the mass of atom *i*
    * ![atom_velocity_squared](https://latex.codecogs.com/svg.latex?%5Ccolor%7Bwhite%7D%20v_i%5E2%28t%29) is the squared velocity of of atom *i* at time *t*

+## Simulation Commands

+### Molecular Dynamics (MD) Simulation
+1. The MD simulation parameter file (`md-charmm.mdp`) uses velocity-rescaling temperature coupling as the thermostat and stochastic cell rescaling as the barostat.
+It also specifies a 1 ns MD simulation
+2. Navigate to `1fjs-protein/data/input/topology/protein` and run:
+    * `gmx grompp -f ../../../../molecular-dynamics/data/input/md-charmm.mdp -c ../../../../npt-equilibration/data/processed/npt.gro -t ../../../../npt-equilibration/data/processed/npt.cpt -p topol.top -o md.tpr`
+    * `mv md.tpr ../../../../molecular-dynamics/data/processed`
+    * `mv mdout.mdp ../../../../molecular-dynamics/data/processed`
+3. Navigate to `1fjs-protein/molecular-dynamics/data/processed`
+    * `gmx mdrun -ntmpi 1 -v -deffnm md`

+### Molecular Dynamics (MD) Simulation Post-Processing and VMD Processing
+1. For post-processing MD simulation analysis, the first GROMACS tool we will use is `gmx trjconv` which is used to manipulate trajectory files e.g. strip out coordinates, correct for periodicity (i.e. fix any parts of the protein that have extended beyond a simulation box with PBC on one side, and re-entered on the opposite side) or manually alter the trajectory (time units, frame frequency etc.)
+2. The GROMACS documentation has a [suggested workflow](https://manual.gromacs.org/2021/user-guide/terminology.html?highlight=periodic%20boundary) for `gmx trjconv` to fix periodicity effects
+3. We will pipe in the `1\n1\n"` string to select atom 'Group 1' ('Protein') to be centered and atom 'Group 1' ('Protein') to be output to the `center.xtc` file.
+If we omit this piping GROMACS will prompt us for centering and output groups
+4. We use the `-center` flag to center the chosen group of atoms and the `-pbc mol` flag corrects for periodic boundary conditions (PBC).
+The `mol` option means that whole molecules are kept together when correcting for PBC
+5. Navigate to `1fjs-protein/molecular-dynamics/data/processed` and run:
+   * `printf "1\n1\n" | gmx trjconv -s md.tpr -f md.xtc -o md_center.xtc -center -pbc mol`
+6. Consolidate files into VMD directory:
+	* `mkdir ../vmd && cp md_center.xtc ../vmd && cd../vmd`
+	* `cp ../../../protein/data/topology/simulation-parameters/1fjs_newbox.gro .`
+7. In directory `fjs-protein/molecular-dynamics/data/vmd` open MD simulation in VMD and modify graphical representation once open run:
+	* `vmd 1fjs_newbox.gro md_center.xtc`
+8. Render image via File > Renderer > Render the current scene using > Tachyon > Start Rendering
+9. Render MP4 via Extensions > Visualizations > Movie Maker then Renderer > Tachyon and Movie Settings > Trajectory (Un-tick 'Delete image files')
+10. Once `.ppm` files are generated, navigate to `md-intro-tutorial/scripts` and run:
+    * `./vmd_movie_processor.sh <vmd_directory_absolute_path>`

+### Molecular Dynamics (MD) Simulation Data Analysis
+**Protein-Periodic Boundary Minimum Distance**
+1. Another GROMACS MD simulation post-processing tool is `gmx mindist`.
+This calculates the minimum distance between a given group of atoms and its periodic image (i.e. the distance to the periodic boundary).
+Here we pipe in `1` for the 'Protein' group:
+	* `printf "1\n" | gmx mindist -s md.tpr -f md_center.xtc -pi -od mindist.xvg`
+2. The distance between the protein and its periodic image should not be smaller than the cut-off distance used to describe non-bonded interactions (in this case, 1.2 nm as per `md-charmm.mdp`)
+3. From the data analysis in Python & JupyterLabs we can see that the distance doesn't drop below 1.4 nm

+**Root Mean Square Deviation (RMSD)**
+1. The post-processing tool `gmx rms` calculates the root mean square deviation (RMSD) of a group of atoms from a reference structure over time
+2. RMSD is a measure of the average distance between the atoms of superimposed proteins (usually the backbone of atoms).
+It is commonly used to assess the similarity between protein structures or to monitor structural changes over time in MD simulations
+3. Here the reference structure is the backbone ('Group 4') of the energy minimized topology (`em.tpr`):
+    * `printf '4\n1\n' | gmx rms -s ../../../energy-minimization/data/processed/em.tpr -f md_center.xtc -o rmsd_xray.xvg -tu ns -xvg none`

+**Radius of Gyration (Rg)**
+1. The post-processing tool `gmx gyrate` calculates the radius of gyration (Rg) of a specified group of atoms over time
+2. The Rg of a protein is a measure of its compactness.
+If a protein is stably folded, it will likely maintain a relatively steady value of Rg.
+If a protein unfolds, its Rg will change over time
+3. Again we pipe in `1` for the 'Protein' group:
+	* `echo "1" | gmx gyrate -f md_center.xtc -s md.tpr -o gyrate.xvg -xvg none`

+**Index File**
+1. The post-processing tool `gmx make_ndx` is used to create and manipulate index groups.
+Index groups are sets of atoms that are used for various analyses and operations within GROMACS
+2. The string `splitch 1` that is piped in splits chain 1 into separate index groups based on criteria such as residues:
+	* `printf "splitch 1\nq\n" | gmx make_ndx -f md.tpr -o`
+3. We can now calculate the hydrogen bonds between the two protein chains using `gmx hbond`, with the `-num` flag specifying GROMACS to output the number of hydrogen bonds as a function of time

+**Report Methods**
+1. Once we have run the simulation, it is good practice to report what type of simulation we have performed, as well as the basic system information
+2. This can be achieved with the `gmx report-methods` GROMACS tool:
+	* `gmx report-methods -s md.tpr`